-This Gift Guide for Tweens assumes that they have already given you tons of ideas for video games and that you are looking for something unique to throw into the mix.
+I am assuming that your have already given you tons of ideas for video games (as well as things like Lego’s and other highly popular toys) and that you are looking for something unique to throw into the mix.

 If your kids are as roller coaster obsessed as mine are, they are going to love building coasters with Roller Coaster Challenge.
 They can attempt to solve 40 different roller coaster challenges and then when they think they have constructed a successful ride, push their car down the track.
 Great for the child that loves problem-solving.

-One of my biggest goals with my boys right now is to stay connected and doing things together is a great way to do that.
-They love to eat, and teaching them to bake something fun that we’ve done together.
+One of my biggest goals with my boys right now is to stay connected.
+Doing things that involve learning something fun together is a great way to do that.
+They love to eat, and so baking together is a natural progression.
+This Baking Class book is just perfect to keep us on track.
 I’ll have to say, they are pretty competent in the kitchen and I’m sure their wives are going to thank me some day.

-This fun science experiment lets your tweens create a nightlight display of their grown crystals so that they can enjoy the results of their experiment for years to come.
+This Crystal Growing Lab is a fun science experiment lets your tweens create a nightlight display of their grown crystals so that they can enjoy the results of their experiment for years to come.

 My boys already have enough legos.
-This is a fabulous book that inspires them to create new projects with what they already have.
+Epic Lego Adventures is a fabulous book that inspires them to create new projects with what they already have.

 Get their creativity going with this Make Your Own Movie kit.
 It is amazing how the same kids who have nothing to say when it is time for creative writing can come up with an entire storyline when making a movie is in the cards.

-I got these last year for the boys, and they were a huge hit.
+I got these Modarri cars three years ago for the boys, and they were a huge hit.
 These allow them to design, build and drive completely functional cars.
 They are even sturdy enough for outdoor play.

-If your kids are the kind that has to pick up every rock they see when you go on nature walks, they are going to love this Rock Tumbler.
+If your kids are the kind that has to pick up every rock they see when you go on nature walks, they are going to love this Rock Tumbler Kit.
 It allows them to make their rocks shine like professionally polished stones.